Networking · Cisco Catalyst Switch Lab 1

 2. Boot Command

-Enter in the boot command to complete the factory reset.
+Enter the boot command to complete the factory reset.

 fac5.png